Top

 Unique Users Detected 3 2

-• In cases where no user information is passed for the same example, the number of unique users detected completely relies on cookies and is therefore recorded as 3.
+• In cases where no user information is passed for the same example, the number of unique users detected completely relies on cookies and is recorded as 3.

 Configure custom User Identification Rules